eastmaels/steemblog.github.io/_posts/account/deanliu/2018-01-30_meme-generation-gap-fiat-v-s-bitcoin.md

 - - -

-This page is synchronized from the post: [[MEME] Generation Gap - FIAT v.s.
-BITCOIN](https://steemit.com/@deanliu/meme-generation-gap-fiat-v-s-bitcoin)
+This page is synchronized from the post: ['[MEME] Generation Gap - FIAT v.s.
+BITCOIN'](https://steemit.com/@deanliu/meme-generation-gap-fiat-v-s-bitcoin)